Houston Electrocution Attorney

 Causes of Electrocution & Electrical Injuries

 Electric shock, electrical injuries, and electrocution can occur when a person comes into contact with electricity.
-Depending on the length of time the person is in contact with the source of electricity and the strength of the current, an electrical accident can cause burns to the skin and internal tissues and even electrical interference and damage to the heart.
-A severe shock can stop the heart or cause it to beat erratically.
+Depending on the length of time the person is in contact with the electricity and the strength of the current, an electrical accident can cause burns, as well as damage to the heart.
+A severe shock can even stop the heart.

 Electrical injuries can occur in and as a result of:

 - Floating power lines

 - Faulty appliances